ftiasch/ccpc-final-2020/main/bobo-on-graph/statement.md

 For the second test case, there are $4$ quadrangles $(1, 2, 3, 4)$, $(1, 4, 3, 2)$, $(3, 2, 1, 4)$, $(3, 4, 2, 1)$.

-The the third test cases, there are no valid quadrangles.
+For the third test case, there are no valid quadrangles.